Groumy/Groumy.github.io/_drafts/tbh-.md

 > Normaly this Wizard would have to roll  9 or less on a d20.
 That's 9 possibilities of success  [_1 to 9_].
 Or 45% chances of success.
 > If we say that he now have to add 1 to this roll, the value of 9 is no longer a success, as it raise the total to 10.
 He now have 8 possibilities of success, or 40%.

-## An alternative
+So a modifier simply shorten the range  by reducing the maximum number we can roll.

-But what if, instead of adding the modifier to the roll result, we shorten the range of by the other end.
+Now, what if instead we shorten the range by augmenting the minimum number we can roll ?

+In our previous example, the range of possibl